kentprojects/scripts/build-a-vagrant/api/README.md

 $ vagrant up --provider virtualbox
 ```

-Once the box has finished booting, login to the box and install / configure whatever you'd like, then exit the box.
+Once the box has finished booting, login to the box and install / configure whatever you'd like, most likely by running [`provision.sh`](./provision.sh), then exit the box.

 Finally, simply run: